 Express bus over dirt roads to Old Bagan

 So we left Mandalay this morning via the express bus to visit the temple highlights in Old Bagan.
-You should take the term express with a grain of salt in Myanmar; underway we easily stop fifty times to pick up local people.
+It would be best if you took the term express with a grain of salt in Myanmar; underway, we easily stop fifty times to pick up local people.
 Moreover, there is entirely no question of a highway.
-Most of the time we drive on asphalt, but regularly the journey continues over dirt roads, and a few times we even have to go through a large pool.
+Most of the time, we drive on asphalt, but regularly the journey continues over dirt roads, and a few times, we even have to go through a large pool.

 Nyaung U is the tourist area of Bagan